Style Guidelines for Anthologies

 Quotation Marks

 Do not use quotation marks in your tagging.
-Instead, see
+Instead, follow the practice outlined

 <quote>